The South Wolds Academy and Sixth Form

 Course Overview

 Students have modules of Computer Science as part of the D&T rotations in Year 7, 8 and 9.
-Students are taught how to use the school network and their school email accounts to effectively use the resources available them across the Academy.
+Students are taught how to use the school network and their school email accounts to effectively use the resources available across the Academy.

-Students also have the opportunity to take part in computer science based competitions – Bebras: Computational Thinking, CyberFirst (year 8 girls), CyberExplorers
+Students also have the opportunity to take part in computer science competitions – Bebras: Computational Thinking, CyberFirst (year 8 girls), CyberExplorers

 How to help